supermarsx/universus/agent-memories-docs/CURRENT_STATUS.md

 **Consistency Check:**
 - ✅ No "SpaceEmpire" in active code
-- ✅ No "OGame" in user-facing content
+- ✅ No "Universus" in user-facing content
 - ✅ Uniform branding throughout
 - ✅ Professional presentation